Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [ASP.NET MVC Boilerplate](https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate) - A professional ASP.NET MVC template for building secure, fast, robust and adaptable web applications or sites.
 It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.
 * [kendo-ui-core](https://github.com/telerik/kendo-ui-core) - An HTML5, jQuery-based widget library for building modern web apps. [http://www.telerik.com/kendo-ui](http://www.telerik.com/kendo-ui).
 * [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) - Microsoft ASP.NET Core JavaScript Services.
+* [Scaffolder](https://github.com/dncuug/scaffolder) - lets you create extensible data-driven Web applications by automatically generated UI for each table in the database and  lets create a applications for viewing and editing data based on the schema of the data.

 ### Authentication and Authorization
 * [Identity](https://github.com/aspnet/Identity) - ASP.NET Core Identity is the membership system for building ASP.NET Core web applications, including membership, login, and user data.